By Mel Grau

 Follow the firelight to discover Wisconsin’s natural wonders at night!

 Marshmallows, chocolate and graham crackers—three essential ingredients for the famous campfire treat that leaves everyone asking for more.
 If you thought the gooey dessert couldn’t get better, think again.
-In Wisconsin, you can add more excitement to the s’mores tradition at Jazzed-Up Marshmallows in Lake Mills.
+In Wisconsin, you can add more excitement to the s’mores tradition at Jazzed-Up Marshmallows from Lake Mills.
 Here, homemade marshmallows in mouthwatering flavors like cookies & cream or salted caramel make unconventional substitutions to the classic recipe.

 Don’t miss out on the newest wave of delectable jazzed-up s’mores—celebrate by camping at Sandhill Station State Campground on National S’mores Day.